 These changes to limit the use of third-party cookies and related data further erode the effectiveness of traditional digital ad targeting.
 But is this necessarily a bad thing?

-Without question, the best data is first-party data.
-First-party data is the most valuable to marketers because it is more accurate, reliable, and up-to-date than third-party data.
+Without question, the best data is zero-party data (ZPD).
+Zero-party data is the most valuable to marketers because it is more accurate, reliable, and up-to-date than first- and third-party data.
 It's also more valuable because brands can get the exact data they want.

-There are two types of first-party data.
-Transactional first-party data is chiefly limited to brands that sell directly to consumers online.
-It includes customer contact information supplied at the online checkout, information about a customer’s purchase history, and behavioral data that customers reveal when they browse or search a brand's online store.
-Transactional first-party data is valuable to brands, and it is one of the reasons that direct-to-consumer businesses like Dollar Shave Club, Casper, and Warby Parker have been so successful.
+First-party data includes transactional data such as customer contact information supplied at the online checkout and information about a customer’s purchase history, and behavioral data that customers reveal when they browse or search a brand's online store.
 Traditional brands that sell indirectly, through retail partners, are not in a position to gather or benefit from transactional first-party data.

-The new kid on the block is a highly valuable variety of first-party data that both traditional brands and direct-to-consumer brands are eager to collect.
-More than just name, address, and purchase history, this is the information customers voluntarily share with brands they trust -- data about their preferences, interests, and aspirations -- in return for benefits such as relevant product recommendations, more personalized experiences, relevant coupons and other offers, free samples, or access to exclusive content.
+Zero-party data is the new kid on the block, and both traditional brands and direct-to-consumer brands are eager to collect it.
+More than just name, address, and purchase history, ZPD the information that customers voluntarily share with brands they trust -- data about their preferences, interests, and aspirations -- in return for benefits such as relevant product recommendations, more personalized experiences, relevant coupons and other offers, free samples, or access to exclusive content.

-How can brands gather this type of information from customers?
+How can brands gather ZPD from customers?
 By asking.
 By crafting experiences consumers want to participate in, and by giving consumers something they value in exchange for their participation, brands can get answers to the vital questions about what consumers want and why.
-This type of first-party data is the holy grail for all companies.
+Zero-party data is the holy grail for all companies.
 Check out these examples.

 A brave new world